nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 **Blinkenlights Image**

-To start with an example that demos the eight I/Os and two PWM onboard LEDs [flash the board with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and [view the example scripts](https://docs.getchip.com/chip_pro_devkit.html#edit-buildroot-examples) using the command-line editor Vi.
+To start with an example that demos the eight I/Os and two PWM onboard LEDs [flash C.H.I.P.
+Pro Dev Kit with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and [view the example scripts](https://docs.getchip.com/chip_pro_devkit.html#edit-buildroot-examples) using the command-line editor Vi.

-**Terminal**
+**LED on, LED off Example**

 Follow along to turn on and off the LED attached to PE4.